MeshSocket

 send

-!!! function "int16_t send(const uint8_t *data, uint16_t size, SocketSentStatusHandler handler=nullptr)"
+!!! function "int16_t send(const uint8_t *data, uint16_t size, SentStatusHandler handler=nullptr)"

-@brief Send data to the target
+@brief Send a single datagram to the target node using the appropriate protocol.

 :material-location-enter: `data`